anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 : Registrar Voucher-Request is a request for a voucher signed by the domain registrar to the MASA.
 It may contain the PVR received from the pledge.

-This document uses the following encoding notations in the given JWS Voucher {{!I-D.ietf-anima-jws-voucher}} examples:
+This document uses the following encoding notations in the given JWS-signed artifact examples:

 BASE64URL(OCTETS):
 : Denotes the base64url encoding of OCTETS, per {{Section 2 of !RFC7515}}.